 STEP ONE-POINT-FIVE: Know When To Call an Expert!

 It’s seriously not that hard to pack in an evenly sloped layer of very dry concrete mix when:

-- You can reach all parts of the shower floor by leaning over from the curb
+- You can reach all parts of the shower floor by kneeling on the curb

 - You also have super-clear wall markings as a guide to work from

 - You also only have to make a simple even slope to a center-set drain

 However, if you have an offset drain or an oddly configured shower floor geometry or a truly super-custom situation like multiple offset drains in a very large shower floor, then at least consider calling in an expert.

 Best case, a poorly sloped shower floor results in standing water dead spots.
 Worst case, this standing water contributes to a permanently musty shower smell and long-term mold.
 So, if you’re dealing with a tricky geometry, then think about getting someone with experience to do the job.

 STEP ONE-POINT-FIVE-ONE: Don’t Use “As Seen On TV” Junk

 A quick internet search will find all sorts of supposedly “goof proof” gadgets designed to make sloping a shower floor bud bed look easy.
 Best case, these gimmick gadgets aren’t at all necessary if you simply have some pieces of straight wood trim for guides and a level.
 Worst case, they’ll screw up the slope of your shower floor.